 First, we need to keep the tempo of the piece firmly planted in our mind and body; this is the glue holding everything together; next, we need to look at every rhythm that we come across and visually see where the downbeats (first beats) are falling, the bigger chunks of time that we're able to process, the better; finally, we need to pay attention to every note, interval, and accidental.

-The most important thing to remember, however, is that when you make a mistake, DON'T STOP; a note may not come out, we might hesitate for a second on a rhythm, or we might miss an accidental; whatever it is, we need to forget about it; it's gone; history; we just keep going and pick up where we left off.
+The most important thing to remember when you make a mistake is DON'T STOP; you're going to know it instantly -- a note may not come out, an unwanted note is played, we might hesitate for a second on a rhythm, or we might miss an accidental; whatever it is, we need to forget about it -- it's gone, history -- we just keep going and pick up where we left off.

 This can seem like a lot to think about every time we look at a piece of music, but they're small, easily applied tricks that can have a huge effect on our reading; chances are, we're already doing some of these things, and the key to improving may lie in making a small adjustment or incorporating just one of these elements into our playing.

-This is your mental check-list every time you see a piece of music, which will help take all the fear and terror out of sight reading it:
+This is your mental check-list every time you see a piece of music -- these tips should help take a good bit of the fear and terror out of sight reading it:

 1. Get into the mindset of total concentration and tune out distractions.